 These laboratories ensure the necessary information on the environmental radiation status for the regions monitored by them.
-A set of radiation parameters is measured, for determination of the radioactivity levels of all components of the environment.

 Data are collected, handled and stored in a database, which is part of the Central database of the EEA.
-Specialized software is used to visualize the information available.
+Specialised software is used to visualise the information available.

-The Ministry of Environment and Waters (MOEW) is the competent authority that implements monitoring of the radiation status of the environment in the regions of former uranium production including the region of the town of Buhovo and the village of Eleshnitsa under a programme that was a part of an overall radiation monitoring programme.
+MOEW is the competent authority that implements monitoring of the radiation status of the environment in the regions of former uranium production under a programme that is a part of an overall radiation monitoring programme.